We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - If you don’t experience any irritation or inflammation, you can apply the solution to your nose piercing.

-To make a tea tree solution, simply add 2–4 drops of tea tree oil to your salt solution.
-You can find therapeutic-grade tea tree oil on Amazon.
-The water will dilute the tea tree oil, making it safe to use on your skin.
+To make a tea tree solution, simply add two to four drops of tea tree oil to approximately 12 drops of carrier oil, such as olive oil, coconut oil, or almond oil.
+The carrier oil will dilute the tea tree oil, making it safe to use on your skin.

 This solution may sting slightly when applied.

-It can take several weeks to fully heal a nose piercing bump, but you should see improvement within two or three days of treatment.
+It can take several weeks to fully heal a nose piercing bump, but you should see improvement within 2 or 3 days of treatment.
 If you don’t, see your piercer.
 Your piercer is the best person to assess your symptoms and provide guidance on how to care for your individual problem.